Small Daily Practices That Help Rewire Grief Into Growth

 Moving My Body to Move My Emotions

+Exercise became another non-negotiable for me—not for aesthetics, but for survival.
 Grief lives in the body.
 When emotions have nowhere to go, they get stored.
 Movement helps release what words sometimes can’t.

 Whether it’s walking, strength training, yoga, or something in between, regular exercise gives my grief a place to move through me instead of getting stuck.